spring-attic/spring-mobile-samples/README.md

  - [lite-device-delegating-view-resolver-jc] - example showing view names adjusted based on device
  - [lite-device-delegating-view-resolver-xml] - example using XML based configuration, showing view names adjusted based on device
  - [lite-device-delegating-view-resolver-jc-thymeleaf] - example showing view names adjusted based on device, integrated with Thymeleaf for view resolution
- - [lite-device-resolver-jc] - illustrates DeviceResolver functionality and usage
+ - [lite-device-resolver] - Spring Boot application that illustrates DeviceResolver functionality and usage
+ - [lite-device-resolver-jc] - example using Java-based configuration
- - [lite-device-resolver-xml] - example using XML based configuration, illustrates DeviceResolver functionality and usage
+ - [lite-device-resolver-xml] - example using XML based configuration
  - [lite-site-preference-handler-jc] - illustrates SitePreferenceHandler functionality
  - [lite-site-switcher-handler-jc-mdot] - illustrates SiteSwitcherHandler functionality using the 'mDot' strategy
  - [lite-site-switcher-handler-jc-urlpath] - combines all features of Spring Mobile to showcase the use of the 'urlPath' site switching strategy